The Main Benefits Of Beekeeping

 It’s Inexpensive

-Keeping bees involves some startup costs as you buy your protective gear, hive kits, and other beekeeping equipment.
+Keeping bees involves some startup costs as you procure your protective gear, hive kits, and other beekeeping supplies.
 However, once you get going, honey bees are surprisingly low-maintenance.

 They’re the experts when it comes to running the hive and making honey.
 All you have to do is have weekly maintenance.
 You’ll expend some extra energy when it comes time to harvest your honey or insulate the hive for winter.